weakvar/FrameBuilder/README.md

 # FrameBuilder

-FrameBuilder is a lightweight library designed for building frame-based views on UIKit in an easy to understand syntax inspired by AutoLayout.
+FrameBuilder is a tiny library designed for building frame-based views on UIKit in an easy to understand syntax inspired by AutoLayout.

 Instead of manually calculating the frame for your UIView:
 ```swift